Counseling Degrees & Licenses in Oklahoma

 • Pass the written and oral exam administered by the Oklahoma Drug and Alcohol Professional Counselor Association

-Renewals for LADCs and CADCs through the OBLACD are due annually.
+Renewals for LADCs and CADCs through the OBLACE are due annually.
 Renewals cost $125.

-In order to be eligible for renewal, counselors must complete 20 hours of continuing education, of which three hours must be in ethics.
+In order to be eligible for renewal, counselors must complete 20 hours of continuing education, of which three hours must be in ethics and 10 must be alcohol and drug specific.

 Rehabilitation Counseling Licenses in Oklahoma